-1. I Avoid Overstimulating Situations:
+1. Avoid Overstimulating Situations:

-This is also why Dave and I don’t do much traveling and why we enjoy entertaining so regularly — we’d rather have people at our house than go somewhere else!
+This is also why Dave and I don’t do much traveling and why we enjoy entertaining so regularly — we’d rather have people at our house than go somewhere else.

 Related Reading: Practical reasons to know and understand your personality type.